When you study away, your aid travels with you.

 Types of Study Away Programs

-- Wellesley Programs: International study away programs sponsored or administered by Wellesley.
+- Wellesley Programs: International study away programs sponsored or offer by Wellesley.

 - Approved Programs: International study away programs sponsored or administered by other American or international colleges and universities and either pre-approved or petition approved for academic credit by the International Study Committee.

 - Foreign Exchange Programs: International study away programs in partnership with Wellesley by reciprocal exchange.